Talking through tummy troubles – finding ways to cope if your baby has a delicate tummy

 You may also consider making dietary changes for your little one, such as switching to milk products or food that is more suitable for young, developing tummies, after seeking advice.

-Click on the next page to know find out about Enfamil A+ Gentlease Stage 2 and how will it support your baby’s nutrient needs.
+Find out about Enfamil A+ Gentlease Stage 2 and how will it support your baby’s nutrient needs.

 With over 100 years of experience in pediatric nutrition, Mead Johnson Nutrition has scientifically formulated Enfamil A+ Gentlease Stage 2 with 360° DHA PLUS for children after 6 months of age, formulated with easy-to-digest partially hydrolyzed protein & low lactose, so its gentler on your baby’s delicate tummy.
 This formula provides balanced nutrition for supporting growth and development.
 Scientifically formulated with 17mg DHA & 34mg ARA per 100kcal, it helps meet recommendations◆ for infants 6-12 months.